rhyswynne/WP-Email-Capture/readme.txt

 == Change Log ==
 = 3.4 =
-* Added Default Styles should you wish to activate them
+* Added Default Styles should you wish to activate them.
+* Gutenberg Compatibility!

 = 3.3.4 =
 * Fix a few dead links in the plugin